Fair Active Learning: Final Remarks

-In this paper, we introduced a framework for fairness in active learning.
-This is especially relevant in a number of societal applications where obtaining labels is expensive.
-Our framework balances fairness and accuracy by selecting samples from the unlabeled pool that maximizes a linear combination of misclassification error reduction and improvement over expected fairness.
-We also proposed an efficient fair active learning algorithm with the same asymptotic time complexity as traditional active learning.
-We conducted extensive experiments to evaluate our proposal on real datasets using different measures of demographic parity.
-The results confirm that our proposed approach, compared with the standard active learning, produces a fair model while not significantly sacrificing the accuracy.
+Prior works on fair classification assume the availability of sufficiently labeled data.
+In a number of societal applications such as recidivism prediction, the labeled data is unavailable and collecting it is expensive and time-consuming.
+The traditional active learning approach focuses on accuracy, often at the cost of fairness.
+In this paper, we proposed a framework for fairness in active learning that balances fairness and accuracy by selecting samples from the unlabeled pool that maximizes a linear combination of misclassification error reduction and improvement over expected fairness.
+We described a wide variety of optimizations for improving accuracy, fairness, and running time.
+Specifically, {\bf FAL Nested-Append} successfully achieves a deft balance between accuracy and fairness.
+Our extensive experiments on real datasets confirm that our proposed approach produces a fairer model without significantly sacrificing the accuracy.
+We hope that our proposed approach will have a positive impact by improving 1the model fairness in a number of real-world scenarios.